 It is important to remember that noisy brakes are not only caused by normal wear and any unusual noises anywhere in your car should always be investigated by a qualified professional mechanic.

-At Pacific Garage we offer a free 65 Point Safety Check with every car service.
-As part of our Safety Check we inspect the brake pads for wear and tell you if they need replacing.
+At Pacific Garage we offer a free 65 Point Vehicle Inspection Report with every car service.
+As part of our inspection we inspect the brake pads for wear and tell you if they need replacing.
 We can also advise the right pad for your environment and driving style.

 How often should I replace my brake pads ?